Wednesdays, June 22–October 26, 9 a.m.–3 p.m.

-- Gajeski Produce, Riverhead, N.Y. – A variety of vegetables, which may include carrots, potatoes, peppers, cucumber, cabbage, cauliflower, broccoli, and tomatoes.
+- Gajeski Produce, Riverhead, N.Y. – A variety of vegetables, which may include carrots, potatoes, peppers, cucumber, cabbage, cauliflower, broccoli, and corn.
+Sunflowers when in season.

-- Red Jacket Orchard, Waterloo, N.Y. – Heirloom apples and mixed orchard fruit juices, jams, and apple butter.
+- Red Jacket Orchards, Waterloo, N.Y. – Heirloom apples and mixed orchard fruit juices, jams, and apple butter

 All programs take place at the Greenmarket, 11 a.m.–1 p.m., except where noted.

 Catch GrowNYC's featured weekly cooking demonstration using all produce found at the Greenmarket!
 Stick around and sample the healthy fare.

 Come and enjoy some family friendly coloring and crafts, spin with some hula hoops, and challenge a friend to a game of giant chess.

 Brain Food: Book Nook - 11 a.m.–2 p.m.